MicrosoftDocs/power-platform/power-platform/guidance/adoption/support-strategy-makers.md

 Considerations and key actions you can take to improve your Power Platform Nurture team support:

 - Create a feedback loop from the help desk to the dedicated support team.
 When support personnel observe redundancies or inefficiencies, they can communicate that information to the Nurture team, who might choose to update existing internal documentation or provide more training paths for makers.
-- Consider offering drop-in sessions / office hours where makers can show up with their questions to get immediate help.
+- Consider offering drop-in sessions or office hours where makers can show up with their questions to get immediate help.
 - Consider hosting frequent webinars to share Power Platform maker and development knowledge, such as how to use specific actions in a cloud flow or how to make canvas apps responsive.
 Record those sessions and make them available on your Power Platform community space.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]